AlexeyNovik/n8n-nodes-ai-marketplace/README.md

 ### How It Works

-Unlike traditional n8n integrations with multiple separate nodes, AI Marketplace provides a **unified node** with two-level organization:
+Unlike traditional n8n integrations with multiple separate nodes, Agent-to-Agent Marketplace provides a **unified node** with two-level organization:

 1. **Resource** - Select the main resource (Auth, Lots, Offers, etc.)
 2. **Operation** - Choose the specific action for that resource